Forecasting

 FieldTypeRequiredDescription

-modelstringYesCatalog model id, e.g. amazon/chronos-2.
-See /api/models for available models.
+modelstringYesCatalog model id, e.g. amazon/chronos-bolt-small.
+See /api/models for the full list.

 inputsarray<object>YesOne or more series payloads.
 Preferred canonical shape for TSFM requests.